-A change in the European Central Bank or the CNB collateral standards could have an adverse effect on the funding of the Raiffeisen Group and its access to liquidity
+A change in the ECB or the CNB collateral standards could have an adverse effect on the funding of the Raiffeisen Group and its access to liquidity

-The European Central Bank (the ECB) and the CNB currently accept certain debt instruments as collateral for repo operations.
+The ECB and the CNB currently accept certain debt instruments as collateral for repo operations.
 If the ECB or CNB were to impose more stringent requirements or conditions on the determination of eligible collateral or if they were to increase the rating requirements for securities posted as collateral, it could materially increase the Raiffeisen Group's funding costs and limit the Raiffeisen Group's access to liquidity, especially if deposits or other sources of liquidity are inadequate in the short term, and this could accordingly have a material adverse effect on the Raiffeisen Group's business, results of operations, financial condition, liquidity, capital base, prospects or reputation.